Southeastern Connecticut: Southeastern Connecticut

 This is an official region administered by the Southeastern Connecticut Council of Governments.
 It consists of 18 towns and oversees land use and transportation infrastructure planning for its member towns.
-In addition to the towns listed above, the towns of Colchester and Voluntown are also included.

 Southeast Service Delivery Area

 This definition adds the towns of Lyme, Old Lyme, and Voluntown to the 16 core towns listed above for a total of 19 towns.

 New England City and Town Area

 The Norwich-New London-Westerly NECTA is the metropolitan area surrounding the Norwich/New London urbanized area using towns as building blocks.
 This definition contains 22 towns and adds the towns of Canterbury, Lyme, Old Lyme, Voluntown, as well as the towns of Westerly and Hopkinton in Rhode Island (the latter of which now became part of the Providence–Fall River–Warwick, RI-MA NECTA).

 Metropolitan Statistical Area

 The Norwich-New London MSA is a metropolitan area definition using counties as building blocks.
-It consists of the 21 towns of New London County and adds the towns of Colchester, Lebanon, Lyme, Old Lyme, and Voluntown.
+It consists of the 21 towns of New London County and adds the towns of Lyme and Old Lyme.